Planning a trip to the Dutch capital Amsterdam has never been easier. Here how to travel from London to Amsterdam in 5 easy ways!

 3. Hostel Van Gogh

-Known for being one of the prettiest cities in Europe, Amsterdam is filled with canals, gingerbread homes and many historical sites.
-Given its close proximity to London, the city is definitely worth a visit if you find yourself in the U.K. We hope this guide to the best ways to travel from London to Amsterdam can help you plan your trip to this stunning destination.
+Known for being one of the prettiest cities in Europe, Amsterdam is filled with canals, gingerbread homes, and many historical sites.
+Given its close proximity to London, the city is definitely worth a visit if you find yourself in the U.K.